 The best way to know if your child is on track with their speech and language development is to learn about the expected milestones for their age:

 If you suspect your child may have a speech or language delay, be sure to contact your pediatrician to talk with them about it.
 You can also reach out to a speech therapist for an evaluation.
 Another good first step is to take our easy online screener.
-You can talk about your results with a licensed speech therapist for free.
+You can talk about your results with one of our specialists for free.

 Is there ever a reason to wait to start speech therapy?